Data Integrity

 - Review changes.
 Version definitions, document why a change was made, and communicate the impact window to stakeholders.

-Data integrity and PowerMetrics
+Data Integrity and PowerMetrics

 - Metric catalog and definitions: Create shared definitions with names, formulas, dimensions, and descriptions so everyone uses the same meaning.
+A metric catalog ensures every team member finds and uses the right metric.

 - Certification and tagging: Mark trusted metrics, add tags, and guide users toward the best version of a KPI.